Master's Degree Programme in Biosciences: Molecular Systems Biology

 - Master’s thesis where you will apply your newly acquired knowledge

 To complete your studies, you will carry out a final project that is an independent and experimental, supervised research project aiming for the Master’s thesis.
-The purpose of the Master thesis is to display your obtained skills in terms of data gathering, data analysis and interpretation of the analyses, as well as setting your project within the larger scientific background based on scientific literature.
+The purpose of the Master thesis is to display your obtained skills in terms of data gathering, data analysis, and interpretation of the analyses, as well as setting your project within the larger scientific background based on scientific literature.
 You will present your project and its results in a Master’s seminar that follows procedures used in scientific meetings.
-Subsequently you will write a Master’s thesis that describes your experimental work and its results as well as includes a review of relevant background literature.
-You will select the topic of your Master´s thesis yourself, with the help of teachers.
-Thesis work can be done in different departments, faculties or research institutes.

 Examples of recent MSc topics: